Antissa is one of the best and most interesting of the traditional mountain villages of Lesvos.

 brilliant green fields of clover and drive

 alongside a river.
-The road actually crosses the
+The road crosses the

-kids love it) and goes through a small settlement
+river and goes through a small settlement

 before coming to the ruins of ancient Antissa on a